All Episodes

 Okay, so that's Governor Nixon.

-Now here's Valerie Jarrett.
+Now, here's Valerie Jarrett.

-She was on the uh radio this morning talking about the unrest in Ferguson, and this is what she said.
+She was on the radio this morning talking about the unrest in Ferguson, and this is what she said.

-Our media goes to make sure that residents of Ferguson are safe, that the looting stops, that the vandalism stops, that the people who murder the community have confidence that justice will be done.
+Our immediate goes to make sure that residents of Ferguson are safe, that the looting stops, that the vandalism stops, that the people who live in the community have confidence that justice will be done, and that's the president's primary objective right now.

 Okay, so the regime's primary goal is to stop the looting.

-Well, they better get on the phone to people in Oakland, because according to Mark Lamont Hill, the agitators and the looters are in town from Oakland, California, new Black Panther Party.
+Well, they better get on the phone to people in Oakland because according to Mark Lamont Hill, the agitators and the looters are in town from Oakland, California, new Black Panther Party.

-Okay, so that's what the regime wants.
+Okay, so that's what the regime want.

-He's uh uh Georgetown University sociology professor.
+He's Georgetown University sociology professor.

 We need his leadership, his vision, his unique style.